cjudd/java-91011-workshop/jep224/README.md

 1. Generate and view JavaDoc.
 1. Search for People and Person.
-1. Add index of searchme to PersonServiceImpl.
+1. Add index of searchme to PeopleServiceImpl.
 1. Generate and view JavaDoc.
-1. Search for searchable.
+1. Search for searchme.

 [Solutions](SOLUTIONS.md)